Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Verizon, the giant itself, proves to be a great VoIP—perhaps the best VoIP by offering tempting bundles.
 Verizon is massive enough to handle services for both big and small businesses, with a healthy selection of tiers.
 It’s easy to use, and tech support will be willing to help when something happens outside of your control.
+And if you’re on a budget and need cloud storage, we’ve reviewed the 5 cheapest cloud storage services for you.
+And, if you’re after more services then read our top-rated VoIP services list.

 Offering some of the best package deals around, to make bills easier to manage—in return getting VoIP service you’d expect from Verizon, with nice bonus features to boot.